Madhouse at the End of the Earth

-At the time, King Leopold of Belgium had taken control of the Congo, but what I recently learned from other reading is it wasn’t a Belgian territory.
-The King “owned” it, he claimed the Congo as his personal territory and enslaved villagers to extract rubber from the vines of rubber trees for his budding empire.
+At the time, King Leopold of Belgium had taken control of the Congo, but what I recently learned from other readings is it wasn’t a Belgian territory.
+The King “owned” it.
+He claimed the Congo as his personal territory and enslaved villagers to extract rubber from the vines of rubber trees for his budding empire.
 Anyone who dissented was punished or murdered.
 This book passes over those details and instead discusses how exploring Antarctica was the feat the captain wanted to tackle while the rest of the country was extremely curious about Africa.
 It was eerie to learn those facts after reading this.
-Another life lesson that there’s always more beneath the surface – with icebergs and history.
+Another life lesson is that there’s always more beneath the surface – with icebergs and history.

-Through a series of diaries that most everyone on the ship kept, the author was able to piece together, with quite a bit of clarity, not only the journey but the mayhem that began when their ship became trapped in the permanent darkness and deep freeze of an Antarctic winter.
+Through a series of diaries that almost everyone on the ship kept, the author was able to piece together, with quite a bit of clarity, not only the journey but the mayhem that began when their ship became trapped in the permanent darkness and deep freeze of an Antarctic winter.
 It should be mentioned that I’m not spoiling the details by sharing this fact – the cover includes a picture of their boat stuck in the ice.

 “The plain, as if powdered with diamonds, sparkles in the clear sun.
 Icebergs and hummocks flaunt their silver crests and project behind the diaphanous shadows, of a blue so pure they appear to have been stripped from the sky.
 Channels trace winding paths of lapis-lazuli, and, on their shores, young ice takes on an aquamarine tint.
 Towards the evening, imperceptibly, the shadows change, turn a tender pink, a pale mauve, and behind each iceberg, it seems that a passing fairy has hung her veil of gauze.
 Slowly, the horizon is colored in pink, then in yellow-orange, and, when the sun has disappeared, a crepuscular glimmer persists, fading deliciously into the dark blue sky in which countless stars scintillate.”